Megha6319/megha6319.github.io/README.md

 **1. Google Cloud Platform at Qwiklabs**

-   Engaged with Qwiklabs, an online learning platform offering interactive courses and hands-on labs focused on the Google Cloud Platform ☁️.
+   Engaged with Qwiklabs, an online learning platform offering interactive courses and hands-on labs focused on the Google Cloud Platform.

 **2. Paper Presentation at UDYUKTA 2K19**